-Head Reset is the type of album that defies categorization, yet instead of falling between the cracks like many such releases, the undeniable skill level behind its songs make it a standout in the sea of electronic music.
-It’s the type of album that can remain on repeat for hours without wearing out its enjoyment, and its highly engaging compositions make it a memorable listening experience even after a single playthrough.
+Head Reset is the type of album that defies categorization, yet instead of falling between the cracks, the undeniable skill level behind its songs makes it a standout in the sea of electronic music.
+It’s the type of album that’s engaging enough to remain on repeat for hours, yet it’s also accessible enough to be enjoyed on the first playthrough.
 One could quickly conjure up a dozen genre tags for Head Reset’s style of uptmempo, energetic electronica.
 It’s drum and bass, it’s chiptune, it’s synthwave.
 One could even throw the word techno at the album and watch it stick for a song or two.
 Head Reset is all of these things and precisely none of them, and it’s all the better for it.

-Much more important than the question of what is Head Reset is the question of how is Head Reset, and the answer to that is, simply, exceptional.
-In all art, there is a matter of inspiration and the equally important, though far less popular, topic of innate talent.
+Much more important than the question of what is Head Reset is the question of how is Head Reset, and the answer to that is, simply, excellent.
+In all art, there is a matter of inspiration and the equally important — though far less popular — topic of innate talent.
 Caspro has both in abundance, and they are clear in every aspect of his debut, from the song structures to the intricacy of the melodies and the effortlessly compelling rhythms.
-Synth leads flow naturally from moment to moment, collaborating with carefully placed buildups, masterful breaks, and the many smaller pieces that add the final touches to any musical creation.
+Synth leads flow naturally from moment to moment, collaborating with carefully placed buildups, masterful breaks, and the many smaller pieces that add final touches to a musical creation.
 The most succinct way to describe Caspro’s compositions is to say they feel “right.”
-Each time a shift occurs in a song, the change is natural and, almost always, satisfying.
-These shifts are not always necessarily predictable, though they always feel like the optimal choice for their particular moment in a track.
+Each time a shift occurs in a song, the change is natural and satisfying.
+These shifts are not necessarily predictable, though they always feel like the optimal choice for their particular moment in a track.

-“Lightyear” launches Head Reset with a perfect representation of Caspro’s distinctive sound and accessible, yet admirably dense songwriting.
+“Lightyear” launches Head Reset with a perfect representation of Caspro’s distinctive sound and admirably dense songwriting.
 The track features a multi-part introduction that morphs into the main body of the piece in a way that takes traditional, sectional songwriting, wads it into a ball, and pitches it out the window.
-Pop tunes be damned, “Lightyear” follows a structure with few rules and maintains listener interest with its near-constant state of evolution.
-Multiple lead melodies guide the piece, and they frequently echo those immediately before and after them in a subtle and edifying way.
+Pop tunes be damned, “Lightyear” follows a path with few rules and maintains listener interest with its near-constant state of evolution.
+Multiple lead melodies guide the piece, echoing one another in a subtle and edifying way.
 Occasionally, as at the conclusion, the leads fire off simultaneously for a remarkable songwriting effort that is as successful as it is ambitious.

-The technical aspects of Head Reset are commendable, and the craftsmanship and songwriting choices are nothing less than inspired.
-Yet Caspro’s greatest accomplishment is something far less tangible: Head Reset is the type of creation that is accessible and riveting on the first playthrough while offering enough depth and complexity to reward repeated close listening sessions.
-In the spirit of the album’s relationship to video games, an analogy to modern Street Fighter games may be fitting: a casual player can pick it up and enjoy it without investing any serious energy into the undertaking, while another player can dedicate hours to unraveling and identifying its finer points.
+The technical aspects of Head Reset are commendable and the songwriting choices are top notch.
+Yet Caspro’s greatest accomplishment is something less tangible: Head Reset is the type of creation that is accessible and riveting on the first playthrough while offering enough depth and complexity to reward repeated listens.
+In the spirit of the album’s relationship to video games, an analogy to modern Street Fighter games may be fitting: a casual person can pick it up and enjoy it without investing any serious energy into the undertaking, while another can dedicate hours to unraveling and identifying its finer points.

-Head Reset defies classification, yet its singularity helps it stand out rather than sink into the shadows.
-Its inherent skill and intuitive understanding of song composition make it an endlessly likable recording capable of playing multiple times on repeat without losing its appeal.
-It is a lengthy creation with a respectable array of influences and a stunning level of execution and detail that makes most electronic music seem lethargic and weary by comparison.
-As a debut, it’s a stunning accomplishment, and it establishes Caspro as an artist to follow closely.
+Head Reset defies classification, yet the strength of Caspro’s songwriting helps the album stand out rather than sink into the shadows.
+It’s a lengthy creation with a respectable array of influences and an impressive level of execution that makes most electronic music seem lethargic and weary by comparison.
+As a debut, it’s a remarkable accomplishment, and it establishes Caspro as an artist to follow closely.

 Download the Album (name your price)